grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** The code looks better and having the constant in one place will make it more maintainable, but I think the Statement in its current form is weaker than before.
 We could change the `InitialValue` to anything and the Statement would still be true, since it does not force this constant to be "0".

-That is right.
+**Johnny:** That's right.
 We need to add it to our TODO list to handle this case.
 Can you write it down?

 **Benjamin:** Sure.
 I will write it as "TODO: 0 should be used as an initial value."